Battle of Mons Lactarius: Battle

-Upon arrival, Teias positions himself at the foot of the Mount Vesuvius, near the site of Pompeii, on the left bank of the Sarno.
-The Byzantines and Ostrogoths stood across a small stream for two months, with only minor skirmishes between them and single man combat at the single bridge of the stream.
-The Ostrogoths had camped near the bridge of the stream and erected towers with ballistas.
-However, the Byzantines were able to cut off the supplies of the Ostrogoths, forcing Teias to take action as his army would face starvation.
+Upon arrival, Teia positioned himself at the foot of Mount Vesuvius, near the site of Pompeii, on the left bank of the Sarno River.
+The two sides stood across a small stream with the Gothic camp positioned near the only bridge of the stream and erected towers with ballistas for its defense.
+The standstill lasted nearly two months with only minor skirmishes between them and single combat at the bridge over the stream.
+In the end, Narses brought up his fleet and, by exploiting the treachery of the Gothic admiral, who surrendered the Gothic fleet to the Byzantines once he learned of the approach of the Byzantine navy, cut off the Goths' supply route, forcing Teia to act before his army faced starvation.

-Ostrogoths withdrew from their initial position towards the Mount Lactarius, where they lured the Byzantine army in rough terrain.
-At this location, they launched a surprise attack that took place on 1 or 30 October, with the Byzantines holding their ground.
+Teia and his army withdrew from their initial position towards Mount Lactarius, where they lured the Byzantine army into rough terrain.
+At this location, they launched a surprise attack that took place on 1 or 30 October, (Note: There is a disagreement in the sources regarding the date of the battle.
+Historian J. B. Bury notes that this disagreement concerns the date of 1 October provided by the eighth-century historian Andreas Agnellus in his work Liber Pontificalis.
+Bury considers that Teia arrived in Campania at the end of August and not earlier, and thus if the two armies spend two months standstill according to Procopius then Agnellus's date is probably wrong.
+Historian Ilkka Syvänne considers both dates.) with the Byzantines holding their ground.
 Both armies dismounted, due to the terrain, and adopted a deep phalanx formation.
-Teias led his forces to attack the Byzantine lines but Ostrogoths could not break through them.
-The Byzantine troops attempted several times to kill Teias by (some thrown) spears, only for Teias's comrades to resupply him with new shields.
-After several attempts, Teias died in the fight.
-His head was peaked by the enemy and it was fixed on a stake to discourage the Ostrogoths from fighting.
-The Ostrogothic troops continued to fight for another two days.
-In the end, they send an envoy to negotiate their surrender.
-The Byzantines, wary of the Ostrogoths' fierce resistance, sought to avoid a prolonged battle and agreed to terms under strict conditions.
+Teia led his forces in an attack on the Byzantine lines, but the Goths could not break through.
+The Byzantine troops attempted several times to kill Teia with throwing spears, only for Teia's comrades to resupply him with new shields.
+After several attempts, Teia died in the fight.
+(Note: The primary source by Procopius claims that a javelin ("ἀκοντίῳ") pierced him and killed him instantly.)
+Teia's head was taken by the Byzantine soldiers and fixed on a stake to discourage the Goths from fighting.
+The Gothic troops continued to fight for another two days.
+In the end, they sent an envoy to negotiate permission to withdraw from Italy while keeping their own money for travel expenses.
+John advised Narses to accept the proposal, warning of the risks of a prolonged battle against the Goths' fierce resistance.
+Narses agreed to terms under strict conditions.